Top 10 foods for healthy eyes

 According to the AAO, the following strategies can help to ensure healthy eyes:

-- wearing sunglasses outside, since excessive sun exposure can cause cataracts
+- wearing sunglasses outside, since excessive sun exposure can cause cataracts.
+A range of sunglasses is available for purchase online.

 - stopping smoking